rust-lang/rust-wiki-backup/Note-0.5-priorities.md

 There are various bugs in the region type system implementation.
 I will go through and collect some issue numbers later.
 They ought to be fixed.

+### Condition-handler system (graydon)

+It's difficult to write libraries presently that have "recoverable" failure modes.
+We've long talked about a pattern for this using TLS.
+We gained TLS in 0.4.
+We should give this a try in 0.5, it'll help a lot in writing reasonable libraries.

 ### Start on new driver, build and command-line tooling (graydon)

 Probably won't be time to finish this, but a new driver, as well as a maintainer-mode tool for bootstrapping the compiler and doing tasks currently done via 'make' (rather than using the makefile) should at least get started.
 Also probably involves adding a top-level `rust` command and renaming subtools a bit.